celenityy/nextdns-settings/README.md

 # Parental Control

 **Websites, Apps & Games** -> You should add in here any services you don't use or care about.
-For instance, I usually block TikTok, Facebook, Instagram, Messenger, & WhatsApp, as I don't use or care about any Facebook or TikTok services, and I don't want to connect to or be tracked by them.
+For instance, I usually block `TikTok`, `Facebook`, `Instagram`, `Messenger`, & `WhatsApp`, as I don't use or care about any Facebook or TikTok services, and I don't want to connect to or be tracked by them.

 # Denylist